-- Toolkits with materials, sample policies, and procedures for implementation of CPRITfunded programs - Interactive websites that provide future adopters with key information on how to implement CPRIT-related interventions - Approaches for dissemination of findings via nontraditional channels (eg, social media) - User-friendly summaries-short issue or policy briefs that tell a story for decision makers based on CPRIT findings - Brief, user-friendly case studies from program developers and recipients to illustrate key issues
+- Approaches for dissemination of project strategies/resources via nontraditional channels (eg, social media). - Creative, user-friendly summaries-short issue or policy briefs that tell a story for local decisionmakers based on CPRIT project findings. - Infographics that tell a story in creative and engaging ways. - Brief, user-friendly case studies and stories from program developers and recipients to illustrate key issues.

-Implementation guides
+Implementation Guides

-- Targeted communication materials emphasizing how to apply them to different populations, systems, and settings - Step-by-step implementation guides on how to translate an evidence-based intervention/program to broader settings, including guidelines for retaining core elements of the interventions or programs while offering suggested adaptations for the elements that would enhance the adoption and sustainability of the programs in different populations, settings, or circumstances (See Partnership for Prevention examples: https://innovations.ahrq.gov/qualitytools/community-health-promotion-handbook-action- guides-improve-community-health)
+- Targeted communication materials emphasizing how to disseminate project components to different populations, systems, and settings. - Step-by-step implementation guides that describe how to translate an evidence-based intervention/program to broader settings.
+These would include guidelines for retaining core elements of the interventions or programs while offering suggested adaptations for elements that would enhance the adoption and sustainability of the programs in different populations, settings, or circumstances.
+(See Pathways Community HUB Manual: <a href="https://ht

-Training/Technical assistance
+Training/Technical Assistance

-• Provision of training and technical assistance to guide adopters in developing their plans to adapt, refine, and implement their projects
+Provision of training and technical assistance to guide target partners/audiences in developing their plans to adapt, refine, and implement their projects.

-In addition, proposed dissemination materials should include a discussion of barriers to dissemination; a description of personnel and necessary resources to overcome barriers to implementation of the project; a description of expected outcomes, evaluation strategies with a sample evaluation plan, and tools (if applicable); and suggestions or plan for project sustainability.
+In addition, target partners/audiences should be provided a discussion of barriers to dissemination; a description of personnel and necessary resources to overcome barriers to implementation of the project; a description of expected outcomes; evaluation strategies with a sample evaluation plan; any project-specific platforms; and suggestions or ideas for project sustainability.